-Creatine is an amino acid derivative (non-proteinogenic amino acid also known as Methylguanidoacetic acid) found naturally in the skin.
-It acts as an energy reservoir essential for the energy supply and function of the cells, participating in ATP production, which is a universal fuel molecule, like a kind of an intracellular accumulator that can be recharged, providing fuel on-demand and improving the cells' energy system.
+Creatine is an amino acid derivative (non-proteinogenic amino acid known as Methylguanidoacetic acid) found naturally in the skin.
+It acts as an energy reservoir essential for the energy supply and function of the cells, participating in ATP production, a universal fuel molecule, like a kind of intracellular accumulator that can be recharged, providing fuel on-demand and improving the cells' energy system.

 Anti-aging effect